matteing/blog/content/posts/handling-the-jerks.md

 ## Thank you's!

-Huge thanks to friends like [James Ivings](https://twitter.com/jivings) and [Mubaris NK](https://twitter.com/mubaris_nk) for their help mitigating the attack and figuring out the root cause.
+A huge shoutout to friends like [James Ivings](https://twitter.com/jivings) and [Mubaris NK](https://twitter.com/mubaris_nk) for their help mitigating the attack and figuring out the root cause.
 And of course, another big thank you to the community for being so supportive even in rough times.

 ## Concluding